Tour Description

 Day 10.
 Ilulissat - Copenhagen via Kangerlussuaq - Thursday

-Savour your last look at Disko Bay and the UNESCO World Heritage Listed Ilulissat Icefjord, before your short flight to Kangerlussuaq.
+Savour your last look at Disko Bay and the UNESCO World Heritage Listed Ilulissat Icefjord, before your short flight to Nuuk.
 We hope the unique impressions and memories of a lifetime will inspired you to return to Greenland.

 As we say in Greenlandic, Takuss' - see you later!

-NOTE! – Would you like to extend the journey?
+Meals: Breakfast included.
+Free meals and beverages served on flights between Copenhagen and GreenlandNOTE! – Would you like to extend the journey?

 If you’d like more days to fully explore and experience our wonderful part of the world, we have excellent knowledge of Greenland and can tailor an itinerary according to your wishes.
 Please contact us for information.

-Price and Practical Info
+Season and Practical Info

 Mobile Phone